← Back to Blog

 AHSS penetration Rapid tip wear Stable geometry

-Surface finish Degrades quickly Maintains Ra ≤ 0.1μm
+Surface finish Degrades relatively quickly Generally maintains Ra ≤ 0.1μm

 Quality System Integration

-Automotive fastener manufacturers must integrate drill point dies into their quality management system:
+Automotive fastener manufacturers operating under IATF 16949 quality management systems typically integrate drill point dies into their quality controls:

 1. Incoming inspection — Verify die dimensions against drawing (100% inspection for safety-critical dies)